abakam/employee/README.md

   * Expand tomcat7 submenu
   * select tomcat7:run-war
   * Click play icon on Maven Tool bar to run the project on tomcat7 server

+# Testing API
+  After a successful build and run, the app should run on http://localhost:5000.
+The port can be updated in the pom.xml file within tomcat configuration.
+Using Postman, the following endpoints can be tested.